 God loves His covenant nation and will not wipe them out for falling short, instead He sets in motion the ultimate solution, another will fulfil the function of Israel, as God’s faithful evangelical servant, namely the Messiah, Jesus.

 Today Jesus fulfils the function and mission given to the nation Israel, so that Jews and Gentiles can come to know God.
 Jesus is for Israel and the world, what Israel was not able to be, causing God’s salvation to reach to the ends of the earth.

 Our compassionate Shepherd

 they shall not hunger or thirst, neither scorching wind nor sun shall strike them, for he who has pity on them will lead them, and by springs of water will guide them.
 Isaiah 49:10 (ESV)

-Jesus as the shepherd of Israel and all God’s people takes pity on us or show us compassion, we saw this throughout the life of Jesus.
+Jesus as the shepherd of Israel and all God’s people, takes pity on us and shows us compassion, we saw this throughout the life of Jesus.